mariyam866/pipelex/docs/pages/cookbook-examples/hello-world.md

 # Example: Hello World

-This is the "Hello World" of Pipelex.
-A simple pipeline that demonstrates the basic concepts of Pipelex.
+This is the "Hello World" of Pipelex, a simple pipeline that demonstrates the basic concepts of Pipelex.

 It's the perfect starting point to verify your installation and get a first taste of how Pipelex works.